Library Giving Day 2020 Campaign Results

 How many organizations were able to secure a matching grant?

-Most organizations were not able to secure a matching grant, most likely due to lack of time.
-Of those who were able to secure a matching grant (14), 10 achieved or surpassed the match goal.
+Most organizations were not able to secure a matching grant, most likely due to lack of time or fear and concern brought on by COVID-19.
+Of those who were able to secure a matching grant (20), 16 or 80% achieved or surpassed the match goal.
+Of the 93 total organizations who responded to requests for 2020 Library Giving Day results, 73 or 78.5% do not have a matching grant.

-For 2020, plan ahead, build upon what worked in 2019, consider additional fundraising channels, share ideas and success stories and reach out to other organizations for inspiration.
-Collectively let’s make a difference for public libraries everywhere!
+For 2021, plan ahead, work on obtaining a matching grant, build upon what worked in previous years, consider additional fundraising channels, share ideas and success stories and reach out to other organizations for inspiration.
+Collectively let’s continue to make a difference for public libraries everywhere!